-I kickstarted the AOKZOE A1 when I was utterly convince that I would never get a Steam Deck.
+I kickstarted the AOKZOE A1 when I was utterly convinced that I would never get a Steam Deck.

 Joke’s on me; the Deck arrived before the A1.